 Foursquare is a social media application[12], which used check-in as it main feature to the users.
 It has a badge feature that will give to user for a certain action such as check in to crowded places or go to different malls.
 The application also gives a information about the nearby deals around user location.

+After considering which social media is the best social media to be adapted to the thesis.
+The author chooses Facebook as the fittest social media sharing and Foursquare as the core system of the application works.
+In addition, by implementing several systems such as promotion gift away and top item list to give the user recommendation of what items they should buy in that place.